joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/29/us/politics/ruben-gallego-ethics-committee-misconduct-allegations.html

 **Sex Abuse Survivors Reach $395 Million Settlement With San Francisco Diocese**\
-`The Archdiocese of San Francisco and lawyers for the survivors said the deal, which needs final approval, would resolve about 530 claims from people who said they were sexually abused by clergy members.`\
+`The Archdiocese of San Francisco and lawyers for the survivors said the settlement, which needs final approval, would resolve about 530 claims from people who said they were sexually abused by clergy members.`\
 https://www.nytimes.com/2026/06/29/us/san-francisco-archdiocese-clergy-sex-abuse-settlement.html

 **Colorado Supreme Court Rejects Democratic Redistricting Plans**\